There’s a huge amount of information around to explain why businesses should look to implement Lean Six Sigma as part of their improvement efforts.

 From the founding of the original methodologies at Toyota and Motorola to the present day, the principles of Lean Six Sigma have worked to cut waste and increase efficiency for decades; saving businesses untold amounts of money in the process.
 In 2008, Motorola claimed that an ingrained culture of Six Sigma had saved the company $20 billion.

 Although it has its detractors, the potential benefits of a well-implemented top-down approach are well documented.
 Indeed, Mike Titchen, Head of Training Development, says that a skilled Black Belt can do up to four projects a year, each saving upwards of a hundred thousand pounds.

 “So a good Black Belt can save a large company a million pounds over a two or three year period,” he said.

 But, what’s in it for the individuals undertaking the training?
 What impact can Lean Six Sigma training have on your career?

 Well, in the current competitive jobs market, quite a lot.

 Fighting off the competition

 “We’ll give you the toolkit to enable you to go into a business and make real, significant and lasting changes,” Mike explains.
-Green and Black Belt training provide some of the most sophisticated business tools that exist in the world.
+Yellow, Green and Black Belt training provide some of the most sophisticated business tools that exist in the world.

 Holding the tools to save a company hundreds of thousands, or even millions makes you an attractive proposition.
 Lean Six Sigma training will make delegates a lot more saleable in a competitive jobs market, giving you the edge over other applicants.